matchID-project/matchID-project.github.io/quick_tutorial.md

             - 65
 ```

-This configuration can be avoided if you had previously mapped your column names as in the [advanced tutorial](/advanced_tutorial)
+Don't forget to click on **save the configuration** and to **refresh the page**
-Just save the configuration then you should have a blue `Validation` button you can click to have this final display:
+Then you should have a blue `Validation` button you can click to have this final display:

 <img src="assets/images/frontend-validation-test.png" alt="matchID validation">

 This first quick-n-dirty try gives quite good results withs scores above 40 :

 <img src="assets/images/frontend-validation-filtered.png" alt="matchID validation filtered">.

+_Note: This configuration can be avoided if you had previously mapped your column names as in the [advanced tutorial](/advanced_tutorial)_

 For advanced results, you should get a strong environnement (8vCPU at least, we recommend 16vCPU and the higher the better), and go to the [advanced tutorial](/advanced_tutorial) with more than 1M datasets.